iuribpmoro/Automap/README.md

   - gobuster

 ## Wordlist
-The "directories.txt" wordlist available is a combination with dirbuster's medium wordlist and dirb's common wordlist.
+The "directories.txt" wordlist available is a combination of dirbuster's medium wordlist and dirb's common wordlist.